Asana/SGTM/src/github/README.md

 ## API

-SGTM uses the GitHub GraphQL API v4, as described [here, on the GitHub developer site](https://developer.github.com/v4/).
+SGTM uses the GitHub API v4, as described [here, on the GitHub developer site](https://developer.github.com/v4/).
+The API is implemented as a [GraphQL](https://graphql.org/learn/) service.

 ### Objects